Car Giants Vie For EV Crown At Beijings Auto China Show - UrduPoint

 Beijing's Auto China show, which lasts until May 4, sees dozens of firms square off in a bid to draw customers at one of the country's biggest car shows.

+The quality of products on offer from Chinese automakers in recent years has been "getting better and better", William Li, the CEO of Shanghai-based brand Nio told AFP at the expo.

+"In the first half of April this year, the sales (in China) of new energy vehicles exceeded the sales of fuel vehicles," said Li, adding that there are "very good signals that China's automobile industry is developing towards a higher technological content and higher quality of development".

-Several of the Chinese automotive world's top stars addressed audiences at the expo -- including CEOs He Xiaopeng of XPeng and Lei Jun of xiaomi -- while vistors milled around the booths, snapping pictures of the shiny new vehicles on display.
+Several of the Chinese automotive world's other top stars addressed audiences at the expo -- including CEOs He Xiaopeng of XPeng and Lei Jun of xiaomi -- while visitors milled around the booths, snapping pictures of the shiny new vehicles on display.

+Lei was swarmed Thursday by legions of loyal fans, eager to follow the entrepreneur's every move around the convention complex.

 There are a staggering 129 EV brands in China, but just 20 have managed to achieve a domestic market share of one percent or more, according to data compiled by Bloomberg.